About the pamphlets

 The Newberry invites researchers and instructors to incorporate the digital collection in new kinds of scholarship and engagement.

-Crowdsourcing and digital pedagogy: Our classroom tool powered by Omeka and Scripto facilitates assignments such as translation crowdsourcing workshops.
-Coming in fall 2017, student submissions will be featured on a digital exhibition site with English-language excerpts of selected pamphlets.
+Crowdsourcing and digital pedagogy: Our classroom tool facilitates assignments such as translation crowdsourcing workshops.
+Our featured translations site presents student-contributed translations for public browsing.

 Project updates and highlights: View our project blog for accessible writing on featured collection items. video